 - Population: To the dismay of past invaders, the number of Barovians is surprisingly large, and combined with the above make them one of the most formidable armies in the southern Core.

-While it has a the capability for conquest, Barovia, and by extension, the Counts have had a distaste for invading other nations for gaining land and only do so for future security of their own lands, as what happened in the Gundarak Conquests so ensure that a stable border can be established in the west.
+While it has the capability for conquest, Barovia, and by extension, the Counts have had a distaste for invading other nations to gain territory and only do so for future security, such as as what happened in the Gundarak Conquests so ensure that a stable border can be established in the west.
 Another limiting factor is the nature of the mists, which seem to thicken even more when large groups gather at its periphery, as if intent in blocking their path.
 Most of the time, the Barovian army is composed of a core of career soldiers who garrison forts in borders and dangerous lands, as well as patrolling villages and camps within a day’s travel.

 Below are the various military ranks in Barovia.
 Note that listed below are their duties in peacetime: